V. C. Chandhirakumar

 V. C. Chandhirakumar (born 1967) is an Indian politician from Tamil Nadu.
-He is a member of the 16th Tamil Nadu Legislative Assembly and was a member of the 14th Tamil Nadu Legislative Assembly from the Erode East Assembly constituency.
-He represented the Desiya Murpokku Dravida Kazhagam party and later shifted to Dravida Munnetra Kazhagam.
+A member of the Dravida Munnetra Kazhagam, he is a member of the 16th Tamil Nadu Legislative Assembly, representing the Erode East Assembly constituency, since 9 February 2025.
+He earlier served as a member of the 14th Tamil Nadu Legislative Assembly, representing the Desiya Murpokku Dravida Kazhagam, from 2011 to 2016.

 Early life and education

-Kumar is from Erode, Tamil Nadu.
-He is the son of R. Chokkalingam.
-He studied Class 10 at Sengunthar Higher Secondary School, Erode and passed the S.S.L.C. examinations in 1982.
-He and his wife are in real estate business.
+Chandhirakumar was born in Erode to R. Chokkalingam.
+He studied till class X at Sengunthar Higher Secondary School, and passed the S.S.L.C. examinations in 1982.
+He is involved in real estate business.